Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs: Methodology and Data Collection

 \subsection{Timeline Division}

 As mentioned earlier, our dataset covers a 4-year period from 01/04/2019 to 03/05/2023.
-Throughout these years, the financial markets experienced several pressing events, including the US-China trade war~\cite{che23,bai23,ben23}, the Covid-19 pandemic~\cite{dro20,ach21,li22}, and the Ukraine-Russia conflict~\cite{der23,das23,ass23,kum23}.
+Throughout these years, the financial markets experienced several pressing events, including the US-China trade war~\cite{che23,bai23,ben23}, the Covid-19 pandemic~\cite{dro20,ach21,li22}, and the Ukraine-Russia conflict~\cite{conlon24,der23,das23,kum23}.
 Since different events are characterized by different behavioral trends/reactions of investors, we split the given period into smaller intervals based on the events that occurred.
 Following this, herding detection-related experiments in this study are run on each sub-period.
 This practice helps us track the changes in herding behavior over time as well as recognize common features appearing during a particular event.

-Notably, after Covid-19's first wave, the financial markets began to enter the recovery time and most assets in both traditional and cryptocurrency markets have witnessed a surge in prices since the beginning of 2021.
+Notably, after Covid-19's first wave, the financial markets began to enter the recovery time and most assets in both traditional and cryptocurrency markets have witnessed a surge in prices since then.
 This was a period when most assets reached their all-time highest values.
-Since 2022, the markets have calmed down gradually, marking the end of the bullish time in April 2022 for most assets.
-Thus, we also include this Bull market time in our time division.
-Table \ref{tab:3} displays an explicit division for the original period.
+Since 2022, the markets have calmed down gradually, marking the end of the bullish time for most assets~\cite{wor21}.
+Thus, we also consider this bull market time in our timeline division.